 Aim the camera at whatever you want to shoot.

-You’ll experience momentary shutter lag, so be sure to remain still.
-When the shutter reopens, you see the image you have just shot, but just for a blink.
+You'll experience momentary shutter lag, so be sure to remain still.
+When the shutter reopens, you see the image you shot, but just for a blink.
 The screen again functions as a viewfinder so that you can capture your next image.